 - MGD includes data on gene characterization, nomenclature, mapping, gene

-homologies among mammals, sequence links, phenotypes, allelic variants and
+homologies among vertebrates, sequence links, phenotypes, allelic variants and

 mutants, and strain data.
 See About MGD.